 .

-However, if you set the strictness to true
+However, if we set the strictness to true

 , the test above will fail with the following error: